-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 26 Analytical Velocity Analysis -III
+Lecture - 28 Velocity Analysis: Analytical Approach - III

-Let us continue our discussion on Velocity Analysis problem using the analytical approach. we are going to look at another example of 3R1P chain of type II in this lecture.
-So, I will give you the overview of this lecture.
+Let us continue our discussion on velocity analysis problem using the analytical approach.
+We are going to look at another example of 3R1P chain of type 2 in this lecture.